Shaders

 object if that entry point’s call tree contains a function containing a

-instruction with x
+instruction with x as an id operand.

 A shader entry point also statically uses any variables explicitly